 Grade control models are supposed to provide a higher resolution than long-term or interim models.
 However, available grids from diamond or reverse circulation drilling do not provide that required resolution.
 In this study, a geostatistical workflow is proposed to integrate available grade data from production blastholes with its operational parameters taken when drilling downhole.
 The step of geological logging is replaced by machine learning models for classifying blastholes into lithologies and hardness classes.
 Next, indicator and ordinary kriging use the classified blastholes and previous data for estimating the model domains and the grades within each one.
 The workflow is applied in a world class iron ore mine in Brazil.

-Silvia Misk; Geovariances, NOVA LIMA, Minas Gerais, Brazil, João Felipe Costa Ph.D.; UFRGS, Porto Alegre, Rio Grande do Sul, Brazil, Cristina Araújo Ph.D.; Geovariances, NOVA LIMA, Minas Gerais, Brazil, Roberto Rolo Ph.D.; Geovariances, BELO HORIZONTE, Minas Gerais, Brazil, Mario Sabori; Cobre del Mayo, NOVA LIMA, Sonora, Mexico
+S. Misk; Geovariances, NOVA LIMA, Minas Gerais, Brazil, J. Felipe Costa; UFRGS, Porto Alegre, Rio Grande do Sul, Brazil, C. Araújo and R. Rolo; Geovariances, Belo Horizonte, Minas Gerais, Brazil, M. Sabori; Cobre del Mayo, Nova Lima, Sonora, Mexico

 Dakota Ballroom | ABCD